ceticamarco/zephyrus/README.md

 > The anomaly detection system works under the assumption that the weather
 > data is normally distributed(at least roughly), this might not always be the case
 > on datasets sampled over a short time window.
 For accurate result, collect at least
-> two weeks of meteorological data.
+> two weeks of weather data.

 The in-memory statistics database is updated each time the `/weather/:city` route is consumed and is reset at each restart.
 At the time being, there is no plan